konveyor/move2kube-website/docs/tutorials/migration-workflow/collect.md

 permalink: /tutorials/migration-workflow/collect
 parent: "Migration workflow"
 grand_parent: Tutorials
-nav_order: 1
+nav_order: 3
 ---

 # Collect

 > Note: This is an optional step.
-If you are not familiar with Cloud Foundry or you don't want to collect information from your running app, then feel free to skip to the next step [Plan](/tutorials/migration-workflow/plan).
+If you are not familiar with Cloud Foundry or you don't want to collect information from your running app, then feel free to skip to the next step [Custom transformer for changing base image](/tutorials/migration-workflow/base-image-change).

-The first step is to analyze our running application in Cloud Foundry.
-Move2Kube CLI tools provides a command to do this called `collect`.
-As the name suggests the `collect` command collects information about the running applications.
+To analyze our running application in Cloud Foundry, the Move2Kube CLI tool provides a command called `collect`.
+As the name suggests the `collect` command collects information about applications running in the cloud.

 - It looks for CLI tools such as `cf`, `oc`, and `kubectl` that you have installed.